HelseID/HelseID-Public/docs/reference/claims_and_scopes.rst

 Name                                          Example      Description
 ============================================= ============ =====================================
 ``helseid://claims/hpr/hpr_number``           181000001    Health personel number according to `NHN's coding standard <https://register-web.test.nhn.no/docs/api/html/01a38db9-e5d0-4568-81ee-15448341b564.htm>`_
-``helseid://scopes/identity/assurance_level`` substantial  Defined by eIDAS.
+``helseid://claims/identity/assurance_level`` substantial  Defined by eIDAS.
 Possible values are low, substantial or high.
-``helseid://scopes/identity/pid``             04048900181  Personal identifier
+``helseid://claims/identity/pid``             04048900181  Personal identifier
-``helseid://scopes/identity/pid_pseudonym``                Personal identifier pseudonymized with HMAC ``helseid://scopes/identity/security_level``  3            Defined by `Rammeverk for autentisering og uavviselighet i elektronisk kommunikasjon med og i offentlig sektor <https://www.regjeringen.no/no/dokumenter/rammeverk-for-autentisering-og-uavviseli>`_ .
+``helseid://claims/identity/pid_pseudonym``                Personal identifier pseudonymized with HMAC ``helseid://claims/identity/security_level``  3            Defined by `Rammeverk for autentisering og uavviselighet i elektronisk kommunikasjon med og i offentlig sektor <https://www.regjeringen.no/no/dokumenter/rammeverk-for-autentisering-og-uavviseli>`_ .
 Possible values are 2, 3 or 4.
+``helseid://claims/client/ec/orgnr_parent``                Occures when the client is authenticated with an enterprise certificate.
+Will contains the organizational number in the SUBJECT field of the certificate.
+``helseid://claims/client/ec/orgnr_child``                 Occures when the client is authenticated with an enterprise certificate.
+Will contains the organizational number in the OU field of the certificate.
+``helseid://claims/client/ec/exp``                         Occures when the client is authenticated with an enterprise certificate.
+Will contains the expiration date of the certificate.
 ============================================= ============ =====================================